tokland/youtube-upload/README.md

 You'll see that there is no email/password options.
 Instead, the Youtube API uses [OAuth 2.0](https://developers.google.com/accounts/docs/OAuth2) to authenticate the upload.
 The first time you try to upload a video, you will be asked to follow a URL in your browser to get an authentication token.
 If you have multiple channels for the logged in user, you will also be asked to pick which one you want to upload the videos to.
 You can use multiple credentials, just use the option ```--credentials-file```.
 Also, check the [token expiration](https://developers.google.com/youtube/v3/) policies.

-The package includes a default ```client_secrets.json``` file.
-If you plan to make a heavy use of the script, please [create and use your own OAuth 2.0 file](https://developers.google.com/youtube/registering_an_application), it's a free service.
+The package used to include a default ```client_secrets.json``` file.
+It does not work anymore, Google has revoked it.
+So you now must [create and use your own OAuth 2.0 file](https://developers.google.com/youtube/registering_an_application), it's a free service.
 Steps:

 * Go to the Google [console](https://console.developers.google.com/).
 * _Create project_.